“I set up on the summit ledge, awaiting the eclipse.”

 After prying open my front brake with a knife so that it would accept its wheel, I loaded up my gear and began the long 13km approach ride to the base of Mt.
 Nestor.
 Once you're past the campground, the rest of the approach takes place on a mellow fire road next to the lake.
 The entire approach took me about an hour; a competent cyclist should be significantly faster.

-From the bike cache you'll find a trial heading upwards to the right towards an open area in the forest that resembles on old burn.
+From the bike cache, you'll find a trail heading upwards to the right towards an open area in the forest that resembles an old burn.
 From here you'll have a clear view of the ascent gully and will be able to make out the major fork in its route as you gain elevation along the trail.

 While there had been few clouds on my sunny approach, and visible clouds, far away, along the divide when views opened to the south, I was quite disappointed to finally see westward only to behold an impenetrable ceiling of cloud at 13,000 feet.
 The consensus forecast of clear night skies for Banff and Kananaskis was proving to be wildly inaccurate.
 While I'm reticent to besmirch a certain profession, my understanding is that there's plenty of precedence for this kind of charlatanism in meteorology.